|Nutritional Guidelines (per serving)|

 Use a mortar and pestle to grind the cooled mixture or grind in a blender.
 Set aside.

-For Fried Squid: In a small bowl, stir the egg into the ice water.
+In a small bowl, stir the egg into the 3/4 cup of ice water.

-Stir in the flour to form a thick, lumpy batter, being careful not to overmix (the batter should resemble a pancake batter).
+Stir in 1 cup of flour to form a thick, lumpy batter, being careful not to overmix (the batter should resemble a pancake batter).

 Heat the oil to 360 F.